Kulu Eco-Services - Savant Foundry NPC

 P4G has awarded the partnership with US $378,733 in grant funding.

 The partnership seeks to address a significant environmental challenge in South Africa where a staggering 122 million tons of waste is generated annually, with only 10% recycled.
-Existing solutions like composting have limitations, particularly for complex waste streams.
+Existing solutions like composting have limitations, particularly complex waste streams.
 Furthermore, with increasing government pressure to divert organic waste from landfills, new solutions are becoming essential.

 Kulu has led advancements in waste stream separation for renewable fuel and energy generation, with ongoing intellectual property and patent developments.
 These include efficient dewatering, solid separation and oil reclamation from challenging wastes such as grease trap waste and Fats, Oils, and Grease (FOG) waste; development of solvent extraction facilities tailored for complex waste streams; and integrated biofuel and biogas facilities into the plant configurations.